...eye solution

 To Me,

 Now I’ve gone and done it!
-It is February, 2001 and I’m wondering, are anyone else’s resolutions trashed yet?
+It is nearly February, and I’m wondering if anyone else’s resolutions are trashed yet?
 I broke down and got eye surgery.
 I know, against my better judgment and everything I espouse about conforming to the world and the preconceptions of plastic surgery.
 Castigation, begin!
 Love T.

-I’ve followed the trend of most comediennes and had my #1 self-deprecating feature surgically altered.
-The source of mirth for my children is gone.
+I’ve followed the trend of most female comedians and had my best source material surgically removed.
+No more jokes about blindly slipping off the ski slope and dropping the glasses in the prom powder room.
+Worse yet, the source of mirth for my children is gone.
 They can no longer wink behind my back, or laugh silently in front of my face.
-I’m freed from being the butt of their jokes, free from their cruel taunts and I’m no longer stuck in bed while the morning passes and finally the children seek me in the bedroom where I’m hoarse from yelling, “Help!
+I’m freed from wearing the butt of their jokes, free from their cruel taunts and I’m no longer stuck in bed while the morning passes and finally the children seek me in the bedroom where I’m hoarse from yelling, “Help!
 I’ve dropped my glasses and I can’t get up!”

 I’ve done it!
 I had my blindness fixed.
 No more thick glasses, no more blundering and sadly, no more excuses about misreading the ingredients on a recipe card.
 I can see!